 Comets orbit the Sun in our Solar System and they can be imaged using robotic telescopes.
 Since they are moving objects, they are not always visible to us on the Earth.
 They are also quite faint objects so we have to collect a lot of light from them in order to see them in astronomical images.
 I hypothesize that taking a long exposure image of a comet with the LCO telescopes will give a good image of a comet.
-I hypothesize that the longer the exposure time, the more light I'm collecting, so the better the image.
 I will be able to identify the comet in an image by looking for a white spot with a fuzzy tail, or a fuzzy 'envelope' around it.
 To test my hypothesis, I will use 'Heavens Above' to find comets which are currently visible in the night sky, and I will take a series of images of one of them (I will start by observing the brightest comet), with increasing exposure time.
 I will keep all other factors the same (e.g. telescope size and filter choice).
 I will see if increasing the exposure time increases the quality of the image and makes the comet easier to see.